Bhaavya/EducationalWeb/README.md

     b.
 TROUBLESHOOT: If the machine lags and runs forever then run: gunicorn edwb_app_intro:app --worker-class gevent --bind 127.0.0.1:8097 --timeout 600
         This allow the local host to load everything in a limited time frame.

+#### Windows

+We will go over how the installation steps for Windows differ from those of Apple